patlevin/tfjs-to-tf/README.md

 The latter is only supported using the API (it's just a single function call, though, so don't panic 😉)

+## Important Note

+By default, Python code that includes the library will see CUDA devices disabled (i.e. not visible in the program).
+This is done because the library uses some low-level APIs that don't allow disabling GPUs from Python code.
+Unfortunately some GPUs support CUDA but don't have the compute capabilities or VRAM required to convert certain models.
+For this reason, CUDA devices are disabled by default and the converter and scripts using it use CPUs only.

+This behaviour can now be disabled by calling `enable_cuda()` **before** any Tensorflow or converter function is called.
+This will re-enable the use of CUDA-capable devices, but may result in errors during model loading/conversion depending on the installed GPU hardware.

 [API Documentation](./docs/modules.rst)